microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 ### Definitions ###

-___Time___ is an integer-valued function on all quantum operations in a program (gates, measurements, qubits allocation/release).
-For each gate there are start and end times.
-For each qubit, there are times when the qubit is allocated and released.
-Start time of a gate cannot be less than allocation time of any of the qubits the gate uses.
+Each quantum operation in a program can be assigned an integer value,  which we'll call its ___start time___.
+Some operations might have non-zero duration, so they will also have ___end time___.
+For each qubit, there are also times when the qubit is allocated and released.
+Start time of a gate cannot be less than allocation time of any of the qubits the gate is using.
 If two gates or measurements use the same qubit, one of the gates must have start time greater than or equal to the end time of the other.
+We'll call a particular assignment of times across a program its ___time function___.

 A sequentially executed quantum program can be assigned a trivial time function, when all quantum operations have duration of 1 and unique start times, ordered to match the flow of the program.
 Layering compresses the timeline by